BenWolstencroft/home-assistant-addons/active-heating-manager-addon/DOCS.md

 boiler_entity: switch.boiler_relay
 boiler_mode: toggle
 polling_interval: 60
+mqtt_host: core-mosquitto
+mqtt_port: 1883
 ```

 ## Getting Started

+1. **Install MQTT broker** (if not already installed):
+   - Install the Mosquitto broker add-on from the add-on store
+   - Start the Mosquitto broker
-1. Install the add-on from the add-on store
+2. Install the Active Heating Manager add-on from the add-on store
-2. Configure your TRV entities in the Configuration tab
+3. Configure your TRV entities in the Configuration tab
-3. Configure your boiler entity and select the appropriate mode
+4. Configure your boiler entity and select the appropriate mode
+5. Configure MQTT settings (default values work with Mosquitto add-on)
-4. Adjust temperatures and polling interval if needed
+6. Adjust temperatures and polling interval if needed
-5. Start the add-on
+7. Start the add-on
-6. Check the logs to ensure TRVs are being detected correctly
+8. Check the logs to ensure TRVs are being detected correctly and MQTT is connected
+9. Find your sensors under **Settings → Devices & Services → MQTT → Active Heating Manager**

 ## Troubleshooting